-Earnings in the tanker market continue to decline.
+Earnings in the tanker market continue to fall.
 VLCC is the only segment that has managed to keep rates above cost levels.
-In the smaller segments, the rates are weak.
-Consensus going forward is still volatility, but in Aframax, a more balanced tonnage list is starting to be able to provide much-needed support in the weeks ahead.
+In the smaller segments, rates are weak.
+Consensus going forward is still volatility, but in Aframax a more balanced tonnage list is beginning to provide long-awaited support in the weeks ahead.
 The reason for the low rates is good news.
-The rates are low due to the increasing demand for oil, which is positive for the tanker in the long term.
-“Short term pain, long term gain”.
+Rates are low because oil demand is back, and this is positive for fuel in the long run.
+“Short term pain, long term gain”

 Aframax – 12 month TC: $21,500 pr. day

 Aframax – Average spot market rate: $8,610 pr. day